muzzley/galileo-muzzley-blink/nodejs/README.md

     opkg update
     opkg install libmraa0

-Once the muzzley Node.js lib is part of the Intel Dev Kit repository, run the following command:
+Once the Intel MRAA lib is part of the Intel Dev Kit repository, run the following command inside the project's `nodejs` folder:

-    opkg install muzzley-client
+    npm install

 ## Running the demo